 Holi is one of the major festivals celebrated in Rajasthan with great patron from royal families of Rajasthan.
 The celebrations stretch for two days.
 The first day of Holika Dahan is observed at the City Palace in Udaipur, among the most popular Tourist Places in Rajasthan.
 The customs of lighting the Holika Dahan is traditionally performed by the current custodian of the Mewar dynasty.
 The following morning, the celebrations of Holi are all out on the streets of Jaipur & Udaipur.

 An elephant festival kicks off the celebrations in Jaipur.
 Every year the Holi festival begins with a massive parade including elaborately decorated elephants, camels, horses, and folk dancing through the streets.
 The owners of these animals take significant pride in how they dress up the elephants or camels, and it is often a friendly competition amongst neighbors to see who can create the most lavishly decorated animal.
-There are also elephant polo, elephant races and tug-of-war between elephants.
+There are also elephant polo, elephant races and the tug-of-war between elephants.

 Jaipur – Image Source